sam-hearst/Comic-collection/README.md

 Comic-Collection is a clone of Goodreads but for comics.
 Users can view and search for comics from our database by name, price, author, publisher or description.
-Signing up allows users to create collections of comics and track their read status and add our remove their reviews.
+Signing up allows users to create collections of comics, track their read status, and add or remove their reviews.

 <p>&nbsp;</p>